Red Hot Chili Peppers 2013–2014 Tour: Tour overview

 Song selections for the setlists have not changed from the previous tour.
-Nothing new has been added to the setlists and songs from the I'm with You and the previous three albums along with Blood Sugar Sex Magik make up most of the material performed, which are mostly filled with the band's hits and better known songs.
+Nothing new has been added to the setlists; further, songs from I'm with You and the previous three albums, along with Blood Sugar Sex Magik make up most of the material performed, which are mostly filled with the band's hits and better known songs.
 The most a setlist changed was during the band's April 2, 2014, performance at Lollapalooza in Argentina in which "The Power of Equality", typically a song performed during encores, opened the set for the first time ever while "If You Have to Ask", normally a mid-set song, was played during the encore.
 One show later, "Higher Ground" made its first ever appearance as a show opener.
 "Me and My Friends" and "Higher Ground" remain the only two songs from the band's 1980s albums to be performed making it the smallest selection of songs from that era to date for any of the band's tours.
 Even the teases of older songs from the band's catalog performed by Josh Klinghoffer have mostly been absent.
-Also as with most of the previous tours, shows have lasted a little under two hours with 16–18 songs performed.
+Also, as with most of the previous tours, shows have lasted a little under two hours with 16–18 songs performed.
 "Encore", a song that would be featured on the band's 2016 album, The Getaway, originally started out as an instrumental jam and was performed for the first time on this tour.

-This tour marked the last time "Meet Me at the Corner" and "Monarchy of Roses" have been performed live as of 2019.
+This tour marked the last time "Meet Me at the Corner" and "Monarchy of Roses" were performed live.